UNESCO-Madanjeet Singh Prize for the Promotion of Tolerance and Non-Violence

 Madanjeet Singh was born on 16 April 1924 in Lahore, present-day Pakistan.
 He is an internationally known author of several books on art and other subjects, closely interwoven with UNESCO’s programmes, principles and ideals.
 He served as Ambassador of India in Asia, South America, Africa and Europe.

-In 1995, in recognition of his lifelong devotion to the cause of communal harmony and peace, the UNESCO Executive Board unanimously created the biennial ‘UNESCO-Madanjeet Singh Prize for the Promotion of Tolerance and Non-Violence’.
-The decision was adopted at meetings in Paris and Fez (16 May to 4 June), to commemorate the 125th birth anniversary of Mahatma Gandhi.
+In 1995, in recognition of his lifelong devotion to the cause of communal harmony and peace, the UNESCO Executive Board unanimously created the biennial “UNESCO-Madanjeet Singh Prize for the Promotion of Tolerance and Non-Violence”.
+The decision was adopted at meetings in Paris and Fez (May 16 to June 4), to commemorate the 125th birth anniversary of Mahatma Gandhi.

-The great diplomat, artist, writer and public figure Madanjeet Singh passed away on January 6th 2013.
-UNESCO and its Honorary and Goodwill Ambassadors are committed to continue the pursuit of the noble causes Madanjeet Singh defended over his life.
+The great diplomat, artist, writer and public figure Madanjeet Singh passed away on January 6, 2013.
+UNESCO and its Honorary and Goodwill Ambassadors are committed to continuing the pursuit of the noble causes Madanjeet Singh defended over his life.

 7 place de Fontenoy